 1. Shiva’s Tears

-As the Legend has it, Lord Shiva had been meditating for thousands of years with his eyes closed.
+Lord Shiva had been meditating for thousands of years with his eyes closed as the Legend has it.
 When he opened his eyes, some tears drops fell from his eyes on the ground.
 Later, these tears grew trees of Rudrakshas.
 The ardent followers of Shivaism thus regard Rudraksha sacred and to have originated from Lord Shiva’s own tears himself.
-It is thus believed to have miraculous powers and when possessed it is said bring them closer to Lord Shiva and develop a spiritual connection with him.
+It is thus believed to have miraculous powers and when possessed, it is said to bring them closer to Lord Shiva and develop a spiritual connection with him.

 2. To Check Negative and Positive Prana

-As, Sadhus and Sanyasis were continuously on the move, they could not drink water from just any pool because many times in nature, the water may be poisoned or contaminated in the forest.
-As the legend goes on, If a person well into spiritual practice; a Sadhu or a Sanyasi held a rudraksha above the water and if the water is good and drinkable, it will go clockwise.
+As Sadhus and Sanyasis were continuously on the move, they could not drink water from just any pool because the water may be poisoned or contaminated in the forest many times in nature.
+As the Legend goes on, If a person is well into spiritual practice, a Sadhu or a Sanyasi holds a rudraksha above the water, and if the water is good and drinkable, it will go clockwise.
 Similarly, If it is poisoned, it will go anticlockwise.
-It is said, if held above any positive pranic substance, it will move in a clockwise direction.
-If you hold it over any negative pranic substance, it will move in anti-clockwise direction.
+It is said if held above any positive pranic substance, it will move in a clockwise direction.
+If you hold it over any negative pranic substance, it will move in an anticlockwise direction.

 3. The Deity and Mantras of Different Faces

-Of all, only 1-14 faced Rudraksha are to be worn by humans.
-The deity and the Beej Mantra, which is to be chanted while wearing the Rudraksha and also the celestial body associated with, varies from one type of Mukhi appearance to another.
-For Single faced or Ek Mukhi Rudraksha the Ruling deity is Lord Shiva, Beej Mantra attributed is Om Hreem Namah and the Celestial body is the Sun.
+Of all, only 1-14 faced Rudraksha is worn by humans.
+The deity and the Beej Mantra, which is to be chanted while wearing the Rudraksha and the celestial body associated with it, vary from one type of Mukhi appearance to another.
+For Single faced or Ek Mukhi Rudraksha, the Ruling deity is Lord Shiva, Beej Mantra attributed is Om Hreem Namah, and the Celestial body is the Sun.
 For all 21 different kinds, all of the three vary accordingly.

 4. Ek Mukhi Rudraksha

 Single-faced or Ek Mukhi Rudraksha is considered closest to Lord Shiva.
-When possessed, it is said to bring all kinds of materialistic pleasure and wealth.
-Though, the most commonly worn by all is Pancha Mukhi or five-faced Rudraksha.
+It is said to bring all kinds of worldly pleasure and wealth when possessed.
+The most commonly worn by all is Pancha Mukhi or five-faced Rudraksha.

 5. The Mala